ireneorichie/docs/serving/accessing-logs.md

   tag: "requestlog.logentry.istio-system"
   ```

-The following example event might get listed.
-If you click that event,
+If you click on an event in that list, you might see details similar to the
-you can view the details for that that HTTP request, including the
+following example request, including the name of the Knative revision,
-`configuration-example-00001` revision and
+`configuration-example-00001`, and the corresponding
-`route-example.default.example.com` host names:
+`route-example.default.example.com` host name:

   ```text
   @timestamp                   July 10th 2018, 10:09:28.000